EuReinoso/EuReinoso/README.md

 ## Hi!
 I'm Reinoso.

- :snake: Currently improving my skills in backend development with Python and Django. :snake:
+ :snake: I use python to facilitate my day to day activities and other stuff :snake:

+ Hobbist gamedev, see some projects on my [website](https://reinosoweb.vercel.app/)

 ### Contact: